-The American Academy of Pediatrics (AAP) recommends sealants for kids on their back teeth to help prevent cavities.
+The American Academy of Pediatrics (AAP) recommends sealants for kids on their back baby teeth (primary teeth) to help prevent cavities.
 Sealants are a type of protective coating applied to the teeth, and they help prevent decay by filling in the grooves of the teeth and keeping food and bacteria from getting trapped.
-They are not a substitute for good oral hygiene, but they can help protect teeth from cavities.
+They are not a substitute for good oral hygiene but can help protect teeth from cavities.

 Visiting the dentist can be a daunting experience for kids.
 By taking some time to prepare them (and yourself) for the appointment, you can help make it a positive experience.
 If you’re worried about how your child will do at the dentist, you can do a few things to help them (and you) feel more comfortable.

 - Talk to your child about the dentist in a positive way.
 Let them know that the dentist is there to help keep their teeth healthy.

 - During the appointment, stay calm and positive.
 This will help your child stay calm as well.
 If your child is very young, you may stay in the room with them during their appointment.